last revised 19/08/2010

 Click on the '?' in the top-right corner of any dialog box, then click on any input window or button to get information on the parameter which is set in it.

 Figure 2.1 shows the geometry of the example.
 The problem solved involves a room containing an air opening, a vent, a standing person, floor and walls held at a constant temperature.
 The room is 5m long, 3m wide, and 2.7m high.
-The opening measures 0.8 m x 1.0 m and introduces a cold air jet into the room to ventilate it.
-The vent is 0.8 m x 0.5 m.
+The opening measures 0.8 m x 1.0 m and allows cold air into the room to ventilate it.
+The vent is 0.8 m x 0.5 m, and extracts air at 0.2m3/s.
 The interaction of inertial forces, buoyancy forces, and turbulent mixing is important in affecting the penetration and trajectory of the supply air.

 Figure 2.1 The simple example